 The investigative focus is taught by an experienced faculty of award-winning journalists, including Pulitzer Prize-winning investigative reporters Dana Priest and Deborah Nelson, and Mark Feldstein, a former Emmy award-winning investigative correspondent at CNN.
 The concentration offers courses in investigative journalism, data reporting, national security, cybersecurity, urban affairs and history.
 The program offers opportunities to travel abroad for research and reporting.
 Even more opportunities are available through the Howard Center for Investigative Journalism.

-The following are courses that Merrill College offers.
-Not all classes are offered every semester.
 To see the current offerings, visit the Graduate Course Catalog.